 Each student will submit a personal reflective essay responding to the readings.
 The length for this essay should be about a thousand words.
-Your essay should include a description, critique, and citation for your "student choice research assignment" (see above.)
-This essay is due Friday, February 18th and should be posted on our Moodle site.
+This essay is due one week before our first class meeting, on Friday, June 29th, and should be posted on our Moodle site.
 Key questions for this personal essay can include: